Level: For Any level

 - How and why the ingredients you choose affect the croissant

 - How to laminate your dough to get a flaky airy crumb

 - 9 am start

 - In small groups you will be baking and assessing your own loaves, with different choices of flour

 - Students will need to take the Diploma Test

-- Time to relax, and look at the extensive bread history collection at the school and cover any final questions that students feel they would like more information about.
+- Time to clear down, look at the extensive bread history collection at the school and cover any final questions that students feel they would like more information about.

 Emmanuel Hadjiandreou is renowned for his passion for artisan bread, originally trained as a baker in South Africa, and has a unique international outlook on baking due in part to having a Greek father, who lived in Egypt and an Argentinean mother, with a German background.
 Emmanuel is well known for having a really in depth knowledge of Continental breads, having worked in Germany.
 Whilst working at Daylesford, the award-winning organic farm shop in Oxfordshire, Emmanuel’s bread also won a Soil Association Organic Food Award.

 In order to be awarded diploma a straight forward test will need to be taken and will be scored as attended, pass, merit and distinction – the test is designed to ensure all the key information has been understood, but will also take into consideration students levels of sourdough skill.
 (Students who do not want to take the test can opt to just receive an attended certificate.)

 With Vanessa’s courses there is continued support when you get home.
 There is home work to do and Vanessa gives feedback.
 Students automatically become members of The Sourdough club for students to share their sourdough bread success, and discussion on.
 It’s a fantastic way to keep you inspired with a monthly sourdough challenge, exclusive recipes, tips, techniques, articles and an interactive Facebook page so students are supported with learning resources, and you become part of a community and this keeps on encouraging you to bake sourdough long after you have finished the course.